Skip to main content

 Locations

 A variant's MAC is calculated based on location.
-This means that the same material or product can have a different moving average cost for each location.
+This means that the same material or product can have a different MAC for each location.
 These differences come from various reasons, such as differing purchase prices for materials, varying manufacturing costs, etc. Keeping the moving average cost calculation separate means that each location in Katana can maintain independent accounting numbers.

 Moving average cost and past document changes

 Document changes that affect stock can only be done during open inventory periods.
 Read more about Inventory period closing.
-Any change will trigger a recalculation of stock movements for the variant and any variant connected to it.
+Any change triggers a recalculation of stock movements for the variant and any variant connected to it.

 In situations that require changing the moving average cost of a variant, it's best to make two stock adjustments.
-The first stock adjustment is to adjust the stock balance to zero, meaning the stock with an existing moving average cost is erased from Katana.
+The first is to adjust the stock balance to zero, meaning the stock with an existing MAC is erased from Katana.
 Afterward, create a positive stock adjustment to bring the quantity back to stock with the desired unit cost on the stock adjustment document.
-You can also achieve the same result by updating stock levels and stock values import.
+You can also achieve the same result by updating stock levels and stock values via import.

-Moving average cost is affected by every transaction related to the input prices of products - acquiring materials and products (purchasing and positive stock adjustments) and manufacturing.
-Any incoming stock movements can affect the moving average cost, and any outgoing stock movements don't affect MAC (as they use the existing MAC for the outgoing movement"
+MAC is affected by every transaction related to the input prices of products - acquiring materials and products (purchasing and positive stock adjustments) and manufacturing.
+Any incoming stock movements can affect the MAC, but outgoing stock movements won't (as they use the existing MAC for the outgoing movement).

 Transactions that affect stock levels:

 • Sales and purchases, stock transfers, stock adjustments, and manufacturing.
-Although, not all of these actions affect moving average cost.
+(Not all of these actions affect MAC).

 • Transactions that result in stock departing, including sales, negative stock adjustments, stock transfer for the origin location, and materials used in manufacturing.

-NOTE: Using the moving average cost methodology means that the total cost of the entire stock in a location is divided equally between units, and the moving average cost is recalculated when new stock is added.
-Any outgoing stock transaction will use the moving average cost since all units of the same variant have the same unit cost.
+NOTE: Using the MAC methodology means that the total cost of the entire stock in a location is divided equally between units, and the MAC is recalculated when new stock is added.
+Any outgoing stock transaction will use the MAC since all units of the same variant have the same unit cost.

 • Purchases with different prices -

-Different purchase prices are the main aspect that affects the moving average cost of materials.
+Different purchase prices are the main aspect that affects the MAC of materials.

 โ€‹